 Upon returning your rental car, ensure it’s in the same condition as when you picked it up and adheres to the company’s fuel policy.
 Be mindful of the return time specified in your rental agreement to avoid late fees.
 A final inspection will be conducted to check for any new damage or discrepancies.

-In Australia, the roads are well maintained, so you should have no problem getting around.
-Before hitting the road, familiarize yourself with Australia’s driving laws:
+Roads are well maintained, so you should have no problem getting around.

-• Obey speed limits.
+- Obey speed limits.
 On the motorways, the maximum speed is 110km/h, 130 on certain sections of the Stuart Highway.
 In towns/cities, the speed limit is 50 km/h.
-In school zones, the speed limit is 40 km/h.
+In school zones, the speed limit is 40 km/h (or less).

 FAQs